 Walsh University offers one of Michigan’s best online actuarial science programs with its undergraduate accelerated actuarial degree designed for working learnings in need of flexibility.
-Walsh College’s baccalaureate degree in actuarial science is among Michigan’s most affordable degree option programs available online.
-Graduates of Walsh’s bachelor’s degree can enter the workforce as research analysts, insurance underwriters, business consultants, financial specialists, actuarial analysts, or investment strategists, among others.
+Walsh College’s degree in actuarial science is among Michigan’s most affordable online bachelor’s (low financial aid).
+Graduates of Walsh’s bachelor’s degree can enter the workforce as research analysts, insurance underwriters, business consultants, financial specialists, actuarial analysts, personal financial advisors, or investment strategists, among others.

 Chartered in the 1920s, Walsh University is a multiple-campus private school dedicated to the field of business.
-Walsh College began with a primary focus on accounting.
+Walsh College began to prepare students for accounting careers.
 Walsh offered its first baccalaureate level programs (accounting and business administration) in the 1970s.

 What We Like: Walsh University operates facilities in Clinton Township, and Macomb Community College, and St Claire County Community College.